-Ionis Pharmaceuticals Inc. Portola Pharmaceuticals, Inc.
+Intercept Pharmaceuticals, Inc. Sarepta Therapeutics, Inc.

-\addition to 2017 peer group
+addition to 2019 peer group

-The 2017 peer group represents a group of biopharmaceutical companies more similar to us in key measures than the list we used in 2016, in light of our substantial growth and clinical program advancement, focusing on companies with approximately 100 to 1,000 employees and a market capitalization between \$650 million and \$6 billion, and a focus on oncology and/or orphan diseases, with a mix of companies with a lead product candidate in the late-stage of clinical development and early commercial companies.
-Specifically, Celldex Therapeutics, Inc., Clovis Oncology, Inc., Dyax Corp., Incyte Corporation, PTC Therapeutics, Inc. and Receptos, Inc. were removed from the 2016 list either because they were acquired, their market values were below or above the targeted range, revenues were substantially above the targeted range or they suffered clinical development setbacks that affected their comparability at the time the peer group was reviewed.
-Acceleron Pharma, Inc., Kite Pharma, Inc., Ophthotech Corporation, Spark Therapeutics, Inc., TESARO, Inc., and Ultragenyx Pharmaceutical Inc. were added to the list.
+The 2019 peer group represents a group of biopharmaceutical companies more similar to us in key measures than the list we used in 2018, in light of our substantial growth and the advancement of our development pipeline, focusing on companies with approximately 175 to 1,500 employees, a market capitalization between \$1.5 billion and \$14.5 billion, and a focus on orphan diseases, with a roughly equal mix of companies with a lead product candidate in the late-stage of clinical development and early commercial companies.
+Specifically, Juno Therapeutics, Inc. was removed from the 2018 list because it was acquired by Celgene, ACADIA Pharmaceuticals was removed from the 2018 list because it suffered a clinical development setback that affected its comparability at the time the peer group was reviewed, and Acceleron Pharma, Inc. was removed from the 2018 list because its stage of development affected its comparability at the time the peer group was reviewed.
+Array BioPharma Inc. and Exelixis, Inc. were added to the 2019 peer group.